KTM Komuter: Central Sector

 The routes have been modified over the years.
-Previously, Seremban Line trains would head towards Tanjong Malim while Port Klang Line trains would head to Batu Caves.
+Previously, Batu Caves-Pulau Sebang line (formerly, Seremban Line) trains would head towards Tanjung Malim while the Tanjung Malim-Port Klang line (formerly, Port Klang Line) trains would head to Batu Caves.
 Following a successful trial, the routes were swapped.
-Trains from Seremban began heading towards Batu Caves, while trains from Port Klang headed towards Tanjong Malim.
+Trains from Seremban began heading towards Batu Caves, while trains from Port Klang headed towards Tanjung Malim.
+The train service from Seremban was extended permanently to Pulau Sebang/Tampin, hence the current name of the line.

 The service is subject to overcrowding during rush hours.
 Several steps were taken to alleviate this.
 Firstly, the operator introduced a new queuing system, in which the lines are painted on the floor with three colour codes representing each of the train set.
 Trains were also run in 3+3 formations, although this has been discontinued with the introduction of six-car sets.
 An express service from Seremban to KL Sentral is available during rush hour.

 Northern Sector

-The Northern Sector KTM Komuter Shuttle (Tren Shuttle KTM Komuter Sektor Utara in Bahasa Malaysia) service initially operated between Gurun in Kedah, Butterworth in Penang and Kamunting in Perak.
+The KTM Komuter Northern Sector (KTM Komuter Utara) service initially operated between Gurun in Kedah, Butterworth in Penang and Kamunting in Perak.
 This followed the completion of electrification works on that stretch.

 The route has been modified multiple times since.
-Today, there are two lines, namely from Padang Besar to Butterworth and from Bukit Mertajam to Padang Rengas.
-Bukit Mertajam is the only interchange station between the two lines.
+Today, there are two lines, namely the Padang Besar-Butterworth Line and the Ipoh-Butterworth Line.
+Butterworth, Bukit Tengah and Bukit Mertajam are interchange stations between the two lines.

-Southern Sector (discontinued)
+Southern Sector (future/discontinued)

 The KTM Komuter Southern Sector (Malay: KTM Komuter Sektor Selatan) operated from Seremban to Gemas following the completion of electrification works on that stretch.
 This was the second KTM Komuter service outside the Klang Valley after the northern counterpart.
 The Gemas and Batang Melaka stops were removed starting 20 June 2016 with the train running between Seremban and Pulau Sebang/Tampin.
-Subsequently, the shuttle service was terminated on 11 July 2016 when it was absorbed into the Seremban Line.
+Subsequently, the shuttle service was terminated on 11 July 2016 when it was absorbed into the Batu Caves-Pulau Sebang Line.

+On 14 March 2024, It was announced that the Southern Sector line will be re-introduced as a commuter service from Gemas to Paloh, and Paloh to JB Sentral, once the electrification and double tracking project is completed.